joegaudet/joegaudet.github.io/_posts/2013-07-24-styling-radio-buttons.markdown

 {% endhighlight %}

-Additionally you'll notice that I've included two spans, this is so we can have a dot in the middle of our pure css radio group.
+Additionally you'll notice that I've included two spans, the second span is used to create the dot in the middle of the radio button.

 And now for some style.